Henry and Mayme Gimbel Family

 Or begin by browsing the details using using the named links above, or search for a name using Find / Search People above.

-The main displays are Individual, Ancestors, and Descendants, selected by the light-blue tabs.
+While browsing the details, the main displays are Individual, Ancestors, and Descendants, selected by the light-blue tabs.
 The Individual display shows details for a specific person including evidence citations.
 The Ancestor and Descendant displays show the tree in various formats, so see the choices in the dark-blue menu below the tabs.
 The Standard format shows as a horizontal tree; the Ahnentafel and Register show more detail in list format.
-Usually, clicking on a highlighted name goes the the Individual display for that person.
+Clicking on a highlighted name goes the the Individual display for that person.

 If you are not logged in as a family member, first names of living persons are given as initials only, details are not displayed, and searches will not find living names.
 Women are listed by their birth name.
 To search by married name, search only on the first name, or specify her spouse's surname and gender in the Advanced Search form.

 A genealogy is deduced from documented evidence.
 Evidence includes family records, photographs, historical publications, official records, Federal Censuses, and much more.
 Such sources not only help establish the fact of the family relationships, but give hints as to the life and times of each person.
-Caution and circumspection are necessary in evaluating evidence, see Evidence Notes below.
+Caution and circumspection are necessary in evaluating evidence.
 There will always be parts of the tree that cannot be fully justified by the available evidence.